-The table below assesses Policy WP2 (5 miles from an urban area or main town) against each of the Sustainability Appraisal objectives, and compares its effects to the effects of the three alternative options.
+The table below assesses Policy WP2 (5 miles from an urban area or three miles from a main town) against each of the Sustainability Appraisal objectives and compares its effects to the effects of the three alternative options.

-SA Objective Assessm ent of effe cts of option ons Comments
+SA Objective Assessment of effects of options Comments

 5 miles Include 10 Distance

 from an 5 miles miles varies by

 urban from a from an site size

 area or KSC urban in tpa

-main area or
+3 miles area or

+from a main

-town main
+main town

 town

-SA1: To adapt + - - - Locating waste management

-to and mitigate facilities within 5 miles of an

-the effects of urban area or main town should

-climate change limit the distance that waste will

-by reducing be transported to and from

-contributions to facilities and the associated

-climate change emissions to air from road

-transport, which should reduce

-contributions to climate change.

-Locating facilities within 10 miles

-of an urban area or main town

-would have less effect on

-reducing transport and associated

-emissions.

-Locating large facilities 10 miles

-from an urban area and all other
+SA1: To adapt to and mitigate the effects of climate change by reducing contributions to climate change + - - - Locating waste management facilities within 5 miles of an urban area or 3 miles of a main town should limit the distance that waste will be transported to and from facilities and the associated emissions to air from road transport, which should reduce contributions to climate change.
+Locating facilities within 10 miles of an urban area or main town would have less effect on reducing transport and associated emissions because virtually the entirety of Norfolk is within 10